 Teenagers experiment.
-Teenagers push boundaries.
-Teenagers take risks they shouldn’t.
-Teenagers hang around with the people their parents warn them against – partially because of the warning – and teenagers get in cars they shouldn’t get in with those same people they shouldn’t have been hanging around in the first place.
+Teenagers push boundaries and take risks they shouldn’t.
+They hang around with the people their parents warn them against.
+Sometimes only because of the warning.
+And teenagers get in cars they shouldn’t get in with those same people they shouldn’t have been hanging around in the first place.

 Adults know all these things because – news flash – every adult on the planet was a teenager once.
 One set of behaviors that can turn from seemingly innocent dabbling to dangerous habit in almost the blink of an eye is experimentation with illegal substances.
 Parents need to know the signs of substance abuse so they can nip it in the bud before it becomes a lifelong struggle that can lead to a lifetime of pain and possibly an early death.